Prakul-Agrawal/Video-Game-Database/README.md

  1. Delete the record of the server if its is taken down.
  2. Delete NPCs from maps if needed.

+### Derived attributes

+Derived attributes in the database requirements are provided as a set of functions.

+ 1. Get the last time the specified player played at.
+ 2. Compute and show the rating of a clan.
+ 3. Compute and show the duration of a given match.
+ 4. Count the number of matches played on a given server.

 ### Analysis